irace/irace.github.com/_posts/2023-12-26-watered-down.md

 </figure>

 Studies have shown that algorithmic timelines drive more engagement than reverse-chronological timelines comprised exclusively of content that the user has explicitly chosen to follow.
-This makes sense—the overwhelming majority of social media users don’t have robust networks on these platforms, or take the time to cultivate them.
+This makes sense—the overwhelming majority of social media users don’t built and cultivate robust networks on these platforms.
 As such, it shouldn’t be much of a surprise that algorithmic timelines “outperform” what would likely otherwise be a pretty desolate experience.

 That said, the few of us who _did_ invest in curation got something even better.
 Every launch of Twitter or Reddit was comprised purely of _exactly what you actually wanted to see_.
 And if you used certain clients—an option that users of both services had until very recently—you could pick up right where you left off.